-Unsatisfactory () Needs Improvement () Proficient () Excellent ()
+a and the second Unsatisfactory () Needs Improvement Proficient () Excellent ()

 2c: Medication policy The school nurse does not possess an understanding of the district medication policy regulating the authorization of medication in the school setting.
 The school nurse has a basic understanding of the district medication policy regulating the authorization and administration of medication in the school setting.
 The school nurse implements the district medication policy as defined.
 The school nurse collaborates with parents, physicians, and students regarding safe distribution of medication.
-The school nurse maintains proper authorization and documentation of records.
+The school nurse, maintains proper authorization and documentation of records.
 The school nurse provides appropriate storage of medications.

 Strengths

 Areas of Improvement

-Evidence
+Evidence -

+- 1

-CLUSTER 3: DELIVERY OF SERVICES AND RESOURCES
+STER 3: DELIVERY OF SERVICE of futo neodonaeo

-Unsatisfactory () Needs Improvement Proficient () Excellent ()
+Unsatisfactory () Needs Improvement Proficient O Excellent ()

-3a: Implements screening and health promotion programs Demonstrates limited understanding of mandated and voluntary school health activities.
-Complies with planning requirements for district screenings and district programs.
-Completes thorough follow up activities to maximize screening efforts and plans and participates in health service activities Consistently obtains high referral completion rates and actively promotes health service activities
+3a: Implements screening and health promotion programs Demonstrates limited understanding of mandated and voluntary school health activities Complies with planning requirements for district screenings and district programs, Completes therough follow up activities to maximize surgening efforts and plans and participates in health service activities Consistently obtains high reternal completion rates and actively promotes health service activities

 Strengths

 Areas of Improvement

 Evidence

-Unsatisfactory 🔾 Needs Improvement 🔾 Proficient O Excellent 🔾
+Unsatisfactory Q Needs Improvement 🔘 Proficient O Excellent: () -

 3b: Awareness of available resources and community agencies The school nurse is unaware of available resources and does not provide appropriate referrals.
 The school nurse has general knowledge of resources and can refer appropriately as needed.
 The school nurse has comprehensive knowledge of available resources and makes appropriate referrals as needed.
 The school nurse is a resource for others in sharing knowledge and making referrals to community resources and agencies.

 Strengths

 Areas of Improvement

+mprovement

-Evidence
+Evidence 10.000

-CLUSTER 4: PROFESSIONAL RESPONSIBILITIES AND COMPETENCIES Unsatisfactory () Needs Improvement Proficient () Excellent () 4a: Communicates with families at clients level of understanding.
+Unsatisfactory () Needs Improvement () Proficient () Excellent () 4a: Communicates with families at clients level of understanding.
 Has rapport with staff and clients.
 Has appropriate communication with principal and supervisor.
 Rarely communicates with families in written or spoken form.
 Communicates accurate information to families in a timely manner.
-Has regular communication with families of particular students and proactively seeks resolution of difficult situations.
-Creates an atmosphere for open communication with members of the school community, including a regular column in the school newsletters.
-Strengths Areas of Improvement Evidence Unsatisfactory 🔿 Needs Improvement Proficient () Excellent () 4b: Demonstrates professionalism Demonstrates little awareness of ethical and legal behavior.
-Acts in a manner consistent with high professional standards and the Illinois Nurse Practice Act.
-Advocates for student and families within parameters of ethical and legal practice.
+Has regular communication with families of particular students and proactively seeks resolution of difficult situations Creates an atmosphere for open communication with members of the school community, including a regula column in the school newsletters Strengths Areas of Improvement Evidence - Unsatisfactory () Needs Improvement () Proficient () Excellent () 4b: Demonstrates professionalism Demonstrates little awareness of ethical and legal behavior.
+Acts in a manner consistent with high professional standards and the Illinois Nurse Practice Act Advocates for student and families within parameters of ethical and legal practice.
 Challenges negative attitudes and actively seeks and models ethical consideration for students and colleagues.